 A recent study showed that over 80 percent of home buyers and homeowners of all age groups reported they would pay more for a healthier home.
 This presentation aims to help custom integrators explore the intersection of science, wellness and technology to create healthy homes for their clients that will meet the needs of all family members.
 In it, experts will touch on how to bridge the gap between technology and wellness design and show how technology provides improved health while illuminating professional work.

 Health and Well-Being Strategies for Residential: WELL as a People-First Driver for Better Homes

-In this session, explore how physical and social environments affect human health and well-being and how these strategies can be implemented in residential properties and what role technology can play.
+In this session, explore how physical and social environments affect human health and well-being, how these strategies can be implemented in residential properties and what role technology can play.

 Ask the Expert: Partnering with Allied Trades

 As part of the CEDIA Ask the Experts Series, this session will allow people to connect with and ask questions of industry veterans that can help one learn and solve problems related to partnering with allied trades to execute complex residential project and achieve healthier home goals.

 For more information on CEDIA Expo 2022, as well as a full list of educational sessions, as well as a full list of the exhibitors, you can visit CEDIA Expo’s website for additional information.